Installation Guide for Autonomous Job Recovery#

 Prerequisites#

-The following prerequisites for the Autonomous Job Recovery (AJR) are installed by NVIDIA Mission Control using the installation wizard:
+The following prerequisites for the Autonomous Job Recovery (AJR) are installed by NVIDIA Mission Control using the installation wizard.
+The following prerequisites are required:

 BCM license that allows AJR installation